giovi321/ESP32-cam-OV5640/README.md

 The case is made of 4 components:
 - The shell of the case
 - The cover with a hole for the lenses
-- The wall-attached ball joint
+- The wall-attached ball joint socket
 - The ball joint to be attached to the shell of the case To screw everything in, you'll need 2.6mm autotapping screws such as [these](https://www.aliexpress.com/item/1005003330377202.html).